-A simplified broiler budget is presented in Table 1.
-The budget represents production from a 26,400 bird capacity house.
-These numbers represent only an example as house size, type and equipment, type of birds, and levels of management vary considerably and will affect one or all of the numbers.
+Simplified broiler budgets are presented in Tables 1 and 2.
+The budget in Table 1 represents production from a 24,100 bird capacity house, while Table 2 represents a 46,600 bird house.
+These numbers represent only an example as house size, type and equipment, type of birds and levels of management vary considerably and will affect one or all of the numbers.
 Growers must carefully study information provided by the integrators and modify the budget based on their own operation to determine potential returns.